Aditya00013/Top-Courses/README.md

 # Top-Courses
 Top-course project showcasing diverse course categories with easy filtering.
-Built with HTML, CSS, React, and Tailwind CSS for a seamless browsing experience
+Built with CSS, React, and Tailwind CSS for a seamless browsing experience